Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 - Consuming shared data via a Private Listing
 - Enriching shared data using a ML model
 - Sharing back enriched data to the original Provider account
-- Automating the above for new data
+- Automating the above data pipeline using Streams and Tasks

 <!-- ------------------------ -->
 ## Business Use Case and Context